dxddxx/TeXicode/README.md

       ⎝  ╰┘³  ⎠
 ```

-Notice the 3 under the square root is shrinked to save space, below is the same equation with full size 3
+Notice the 3 under the square root is shrunk to save space, below is the same equation with full size 3
 ```text
       ⎛   1   ⎞  π
 arctan⎜-╶────╴⎟=╶─╴